‘Kelp’ us Expand Maine’s Place-based Elementary Curriculum!

 Book Pages: 12-13

-Special Thanks: This activity heavily referenced Maine Sea Grant’s Kelp Nursery set up.
+Special Thanks: This activity heavily references Maine Sea Grant’s Kelp Nursery set up.

 Section 4: Seaweed Biology